Cfretz244/libdart/README.md

 # Build, test, and install (assuming a 4 core machine).
 # Running tests isn't mandatory, but is highly recommended.
 # Dart is primarily a header-only library, but also includes
-# an ABI-stable pure C bindings layer which can be built and
+# an ABI-stable pure C binding layer which can be built and
 # installed with -Dbuild_abi=ON
 cmake .. # -Dbuild_abi=ON
 make -j 4